Chocolate Mayonnaise Cake: Just One of the Treasures in a Great Cake Cookbook!

 The English classic cake known as Sticky Toffee Pudding could have been chocolate, with the deep and intense rich goodness the layer provided.
 Yet all that intense flavor came from chopped dates.
 Incredible texture and flavor, new to me, but now it will be on my go-to list for ease and simplicity in a classic cake.
 Whipped cream made a fine accompaniment, though vanilla ice cream could also serve nobly in this cause of gilding a traditional and time-honored lily.

 The Cake I Love You recipe I’m sharing in this post is simple and speedy, a delight to bake and take.
-Today would be a good day to bake it, since this is National Chocolate Cake Day.
 Now, if you’re feeling culinarily ambitious, Jill’s chocolate chapter also offers Chocolate-Peanut Butter Blackout Cake; Black Irish Chocolate-Whiskey Cake; and Shot in the Dark, a dazzling creation with Espresso-Stracciatella Buttercream and Milk Chocolate-Espresso Ganache.

-Go find Jill’s book at your favorite indie bookshop, or order it online — and while you wait, look for Jill’s cooking and baking (not just sweets and cakes, she’s ALL the delicious kitchen magic!) in the San Diego Union-Tribune, where her monthly food columns are a treasury of tasty ideas.
-Here’s one (CLICK THIS) offering a cold-weather supper of chipotle beef chili, beer-raised bread, and okay, a cake, but it’s a Spiced Rum Pumpkin Bundt Cake and it’s very very fine.
+Before dessert, you can enjoy her savory recipes here: (CLICK THIS) offering a cold-weather supper of chipotle beef chili, beer-raised bread, and okay, a cake, but it’s a Spiced Rum Pumpkin Bundt Cake and it’s very very fine.

 - 2 cups all purpose flour

 - 1 tsp baking powder